 Treasurer:

-Archdiocese of Omaha
+James J. Stolze, Chief Financial Officer, Archdiocese of Omaha

 Secretary:

-Director of Stewardship & Development
+Bree Kotulak, Director of Stewardship & Development, Archdiocese of Omaha

-Members at large:
+Members at Large:

 Lance Jones, Omaha